Position: Dean of Academics for Post-Graduate Success

 Springfield Public Schools does not discriminate on the basis of sex in admission, administration of its educational programs or activities or employment.
 Springfield Public Schools is required by Title IX and its implementing regulations at 34 C.F.R.
 Part 106 not to discrimination on the basis of sex in admission, administration of its educational programs or activities or employment.
 The Senior Administrator of Human Resources, Kathleen O’Sullivan, Springfield Public Schools, 1550 Main St. Springfield MA, 011103, 413-787-7100, ext.
 55428, has been designated as the employee responsible for coordinating Springfield Public Schools efforts to comply with and carry out its responsibilities under Title IX.
 Inquiries concerning the application of Title IX and its implementing regulations at 34 C.F.R.
 Part 106 to Springfield Public Schools may be referred to Kathleen O’Sullivan or to U.S. Department of Education, Office for Civil Rights, 400 Maryland Ave., SW Washington, DC 20202-1100, telephone 800-421-3481.

-Westfield Public Schools seeks qualified applicants for an Educational Team Leader for the 20/21 School Year: JOB SUMMARY: Under the direction of authorized administrators shall: Chair team...
+Westfield Public Schools is seeking qualified applicants for anticipated openings in the 2021-2022 school year.
+RESPONSIBILITIES: Under the direction of authorized administrators shall: Implement...

-JOB SUMMARY: Under the direction of authorized administrators shall: Teach pupils in an...
+Westfield Public Schools is seeking qualified applicants for the following opening: Grade 5 STEM teacher: JOB SUMMARY: Under the direction of authorized administrators shall: Teach students...

-Westfield Public Schools seeks qualified applicants for an Educational Team Leader for the 20/21...
+Westfield Public Schools is seeking qualified applicants for the following openings: Grade 1;...